-Dr. Joseph A. Mareno, Jr. is a board certified colorectal surgeon who was raised in east Cobb, Georgia.
+Dr. Joseph A. Mareno, Jr. is a board-certified colorectal surgeon who was raised in East Cobb, Georgia.
 He graduated magna cum laude from Berry College in 1999 and Emory University School of Medicine in 2003.
 He completed his general surgery residency at the University of California San Diego Medical Center.
 There, he was the recipient of the Halasz “Golden Flea” Award for Excellence in Surgical Consultation.
 Dr. Mareno completed his fellowship in Colon & Rectal Surgery at the Cleveland Clinic in Florida.

 Dr. Mareno practices all aspects of colon and rectal surgery including treatment of Crohn’s disease, ulcerative colitis, colon and rectal cancer, diverticulitis, hemorrhoids, anal fissures, pelvic floor disorders, and fecal incontinence.
 He has advanced training in minimally invasive surgery, including laparoscopy, transanal endoscopic microsurgery (TEMS), and transanal minimally invasive surgery (TAMIS).
 Dr. Mareno is a certified member of the MD Anderson Cancer Network, a Fellow of the American College of Surgeons and a Fellow of the American Society of Colon and Rectal Surgeons.
 He serves on the Perioperative Governance Committee and Leadership Council of Piedmont Atlanta Hospital.
 He received the Patients’ Choice Award in 2014 and was named to Atlanta magazine’s Top Doctors list in 2015, 2016, and 2017.

-Dr. Evan Feldman is a board certified colorectal surgeon who practices all aspects of colon and rectal surgery.
+Dr. Evan Feldman is a board-certified colorectal surgeon who practices all aspects of colon and rectal surgery.
 He earned his bachelor’s degree from Brown University in Providence, Rhode Island, where he studied public health and graduated with honors.
 He received his medical degree from Emory University, where he graduated with honors and was a member of the Alpha Omega Alpha Honor Medical Society.
-He completed his surgical internship and residency in at New York Presbyterian Hospital/Weill-Cornell Medical Center and Memorial Sloan-Kettering Cancer Center in New York City.
+He completed his surgical internship and residency at New York Presbyterian Hospital/Weill-Cornell Medical Center and Memorial Sloan-Kettering Cancer Center in New York City.
 He completed his fellowship in colon and rectal surgery at Barnes-Jewish Hospital/Washington University School of Medicine in St. Louis, Missouri.

-Dr. Feldman is presently the Chair of the Piedmont Atlanta Hospital Colorectal Surgery Quality Committee and serves as a member of the Piedmont Atlanta Hospital Cancer Committee.
+Dr. Feldman is the service chair for colorectal surgery at Piedmont Atlanta Hospital, the medical director of the Colorectal Multidisciplinary Tumor Board for the Piedmont Healthcare System, and serves in leadership positions on several other hospital and system-wide committees.
 In 2017, he received the Piedmont Clinic Chairman’s Service Award recognizing his work reducing colorectal surgery infections across the Piedmont Healthcare system.
-He is a certified member of the MD Anderson Cancer Network, a Fellow of the American College of Surgeons, and a Fellow of the American Society of Colon and Rectal Surgeons.
+In 2018, he received the William C. Waters Award for Clinical Excellence, chosen by the Piedmont Medical Staff for superior patient care and leadership.
+Dr. Feldman is also an adjunct Clinical Assistant Professor at Mercer Health Sciences Center.
+He is a Fellow of the American College of Surgeons, and a Fellow of the American Society of Colon and Rectal Surgeons.
 He has advanced training in colonoscopy and minimally invasive surgery, including laparoscopy, robotic-assisted surgery, transanal endoscopic microsurgery (TEMS) and transanal minimally invasive surgery (TAMIS).

-Dr. Swetha Ramakrishnan is a board certified colorectal surgeon who grew up in North Brunswick, New Jersey.
-She graduated with highest distinction from a combined 7 year BS/MD program from Pennsylvania State University with a degree in life science and a minor in German language.
+Dr. Swetha Ramakrishnan is a board-certified colorectal surgeon who grew up in North Brunswick, New Jersey.
+She graduated with the highest distinction from a combined 7 year BS/MD program from Pennsylvania State University with a degree in life science and a minor in German language.
 She received her MD degree from Jefferson Medical College where she was inducted into the Alpha Omega Alpha Honor Medical Society.
 She then completed her general surgery residency at the Emory University School of Medicine, where she also completed a 2-year post-doctoral research fellowship in transplant immunology.
 She completed her fellowship in colon and rectal surgery at Barnes-Jewish Hospital/Washington University School of Medicine in St. Louis, Missouri.